 - (1) The pro forma balance sheet data gives effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 297,619,034 shares of our common stock upon the closing of this offering. - (2) The pro forma as adjusted balance sheet data gives effect the pro forma adjustments set forth in footnote 1 above and to additionally reflect the issuance and sale by us of shares of our common stock in this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus. - (3) The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the amount of cash, cash equivalents and short-term investments, working capital, total assets and total stockholders' equity on a pro forma as adjusted basis by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the amount of cash, cash equivalents and short-term investments, working capital, total assets and total stockholders' equity (deficit) on a pro forma as adjusted basis by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-Each increase (decrease) of 1,000,000 shares offered by us would increase (decrease) cash, cash equivalents and short-term investments, working capital, total assets and total stockholders' equity on a pro forma as adjusted basis by approximately \$ million, assuming the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, remains the same, - per snare, which is the midpoint of the price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (4) Working capital is defined as current assets less current liabilities.
+Each increase (decrease) of 1,000,000 shares offered by us would increase (decrease) cash, cash equivalents and short-term investments, working capital, total assets and total stockholders' equity (deficit) on a pro forma as adjusted basis by approximately \$ million, assuming the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (4) Working capital is defined as current assets less current liabilities.